US Foods (USFD)

 AI Analysis | Feedback

-US Foods (symbol: USFD) is expected to drive future revenue growth over the next 2-3 years through several key initiatives and market trends:
+US Foods (NYSE: USFD) is expected to drive future revenue growth over the next two to three years through several key initiatives:

 AI Analysis | Feedback